SrinathhSatuluri/Crowdbolt_CrowdVolt_clone/README.md

 # CrowdBolt CrowdVolt Clone

-A modern marketplace platform for buying and selling limited edition sneakers, streetwear, and collectibles.
+The clone for CrowdVolt, a modern marketplace for buying and selling Rave and EDM tickets.

 ## Architecture